7empestCore/Corepunk-Crafting-Gathering-Agent/README.md

 Thanks for trying it.

-I am 7empestCore in the official Corepunk discord if you want to reach out x
+I am 7empestCore in the official Corepunk discord if you want to reach out for feedback/bug reporting/feature request/missing information etc x